craftcms/docs/docs/3.x/relations.md

 {# result: drinks entries with *any* relationship to `drink` (source or target) #}
 ```

-Passing an array of elements returns results relating to any one of the supplied items:
+Passing an array of elements returns results relating to any one of the supplied items, meaning one *or* the other by default:

 ```twig
 {% set relatedDrinks = craft.entries()